hsf-training/analysis-essentials/shell-extras/shell2.md

 ```
 if [ COND1 ]
 then
-    echo “COND1 evaluated to true”
+    echo "COND1 evaluated to true"
 elif [COND2 ]
 then
-    echo “COND2 evaluated to true”
+    echo "COND2 evaluated to true"
 else
-    echo “Test not passed”
+    echo "Test not passed"
 fi
 ```